 Dufry follows the Greenhouse Gas Protocol (GHGP) standards to report CO_2 emissions.
-This protocol is the most widely used international accounting tool for governments and businesses to understand, quantify and manage greenhouse gas emissions and classifies emissions into three scopes.
+This protocol is the most widely used international accounting tool for governments and businesses to understand, quantify and manage greenhouse gas emissions and classifies emissions into three scopes:

 - Scope 1: Direct greenhouse gas emissions from sources owned by the company.
 For Dufry, Scope 1 emissions are limited to those from the fuel used by Dufry-managed transportation fleets and fossil fuels used mainly for heating purposes. - Scope 2: Indirect greenhouse gas emissions from electricity use.
 In the case of Dufry these include electricity consumption in stores, offices and warehouses. - Scope 3: These are the emissions released by third parties when they provide their services to Dufry.
-For Dufry, these include mainly logistics.
+For Dufry, these include mainly emissions related to purchased goods, logistics and employee travel.